mattmakai/fullstackpython.com/source/content/pages/05-data/01-data.markdown

 that would be difficult to create with a single other language.
-For example, Ruby is a fantastic language for building web applications but its data analysis and visualization libraries are very limited compared to what is currently available in the Pythn ecosystem.
+For example, Ruby is a fantastic language for building web applications but its data analysis and visualization libraries are very limited compared to what is currently available in the Python ecosystem.

 ## How did Python become so widely used for working with data?